-While a tail may be a communication tool, it’s largely used for maintaining a cat’s balance.
-If a cat has to shift its weight to one side, you will notice its tail flicking to the other side.
-Likewise, if a cat falls, it will use this technique to help land on its feet.
+While a tail may be a communication tool, it’s largely used for maintaining balance.
+If a cat shifts its weight to one side, you’ll notice its tail flicking to the other side.
+Likewise, if a cat falls, it will use this technique to land on its feet.
 By whipping its tail, it can shift its weight until it’s re-centered.
 With its feet facing down, it can land correctly.

 Why Do Cats Have Long Tails?

 If your cat has a longer tail, you may assume that it’s a more capable animal.
-While there are advantages to a long tail, this isn’t always the case.
+While there are certain advantages to a long tail, this isn’t always the case.
 For example, the Manx breed is known for having stubby tails.
 Despite this, a Manx is still as well-balanced as other cats.

 This is because cats don’t always have long tails based on necessity.
 Rather, they develop their tails based on genetics.
 In Mammalian Genome, scientists found a gene responsible for the short tails of Manx cats.
-Similarly, Scientific Reports also found a gene responsible for the short tails of Asian domestic cats.
+Similarly, Scientific Reports found a gene responsible for the short tails of Asian domestic cats.
 So, tail length is due to the cat’s bloodline.

 What Is The Average Cat Tail Length?

 The average tail length of a male cat is 11 inches, while the average length of a female cat’s tail is 9.9 inches.
-Length is relative to its body.

-If you entered your cat into a competition, it would be assessed on its overall proportions.
-An American curl, for example, needs to have a tail that’s half its body length.
+If you entered your cat into a competition, it would be assessed based on its overall proportions.
+For example, an American curl needs to have a tail that’s half its body length.
 Of course, not all cats are bred for show.
-In fact, most cats have a tail that is as long as their body.
+Most cats have a tail that is as long as their body.

 What Cat Has The Longest Tail Ever?

 According to the Guinness World Records, the longest tail on a domestic cat ever recorded is 17.58 inches.
 This record belongs to a silver Maine Coon called Cygnus Regulus Powers.

 Cat Breeds with Long Tails